missing-user/missing-user.github.io/_posts/2024-05-03-vectorized-function-application.md

 ![Quick Bench results of different ways to pass the function](/images/function_application_table.png)

-Turns out there is a really nice way to fix this issue!
+But there is a really nice way to fix this issue!
 By making the argument `pairwise_force` of a template type instead of `std::function<double(Particle, Particle)>`, we force the compiler to inline the function.
 The result is a more readable, flexible implementation, where the user can pass their own force implementation, but at the performance level of a hardcoded routine.

 ## Compiler Explorer